Land Surface Temperature Anomaly and Dengue Outbreaks in South East Asia Region: 2015-2016

 Datasets used in this visualization

-Climate Prediction Center (CPC) Global Unified PrecipitationSee more visualizations using this data set
+Climate Prediction Center (CPC) Global Unified PrecipitationSee all pages that use this dataset

 Disease reports were obtained from ProMED Mail (Program for Monitoring Emerging Diseases), an online informal disease outbreak reporting systems.
 Disease incidents and/or outbreaks are reported by contributors/subscribers worldwide and subsequently screened, reviewed and validated by expert moderators.
 ProMED also includes reports from media, government and health agencies internationally.